Tuesday 8 January 2008

-Tuesday 8 January 2008: At Aswan, we were joined by new passengers.
+At Aswan, we were joined by new passengers.
 They would naturally stop ad have a look at the Horus Temple at Edfu.
 But we’ve seen it, been there, done that.
-Instead, we’re invited to a cafe to have a go at the water pipe, smoking sheesha in Edfu.
-Well, some of us, anyway.
+Instead, we’re invited to a cafe in Edfu to smoke some sheesha.

 I’m not much of a smoker myself, but I like the idea of the water pipe.
 Or more to the point, I like the idea of sitting in an Arabic café; slowly puffing on a water pipe and watching life go by while blue hazy smoke billows to the dark ceiling.
 Just like I like the idea of an opium-den.